 Eye Hazards Lurk At Home Too

-Hazards also exist in the home with yard work, power tools, and chemicals being the top culprits.
+Hazards also exist in the home, with yard work, power tools, and chemicals being the top culprits.
 Common injuries from at-home hazards include:

 Using Protection Is Always A Good Idea

 About 10,000 people receive treatment annually for fireworks-related injuries.
-Half of those injuries occur on the 4th of July holiday, and a third involve serious eye injuries.
+Half of those injuries occur on the 4th of July, and a third involve serious eye injuries.

-Though hazards sometimes present themselves unexpectedly, a person can be sufficiently equipped for when they are most likely to occur.
+Though hazards sometimes present themselves unexpectedly, a person can be sufficiently equipped when they are most likely to occur.
 Besides, with the many choices in safety eyewear available, increasing the chances of a positive outcome from an accident has never been easier.

 Preventing Eye Injuries Saves Time and Money

-OSHA estimates the yearly cost of occupational eye injuries to be about $300 million, and these costs include medical expenses from doctor visits, treatments, and surgery, compensation for damage or loss sustained and at least partial reimbursement for lost wages.
+OSHA estimates the yearly cost of occupational eye injuries to be about $300 million, including medical expenses from doctor visits, treatments, and surgery, compensation for sustained damage, and at least partial reimbursement for lost wages.
 There are often legal costs involved as well.

 The Benefits of Safety Eyewear Go Beyond Safety

 Most safety eyewear shields eyes from the harmful rays of the sun.
 Today’s polycarbonate lenses provide 99% protection from harmful UV-A and UV-B rays.
-This feature serves as a significant tool in the prevention of eye illness and disease caused by long-term exposure to the sun.
+This feature effectively prevents eye illness and disease caused by long-term exposure to the sun.

-Another way safety eyewear goes beyond protecting eyes from hazards comes from new research involving specific health challenges.
+Another way safety eyewear goes beyond protecting eyes from hazards comes from research involving specific health challenges.
 This new research shows:

 - How Blue Blocker Eyewear Might Help Night Shift Workers Sleep Better.